talon-one/talon_go/docs/CustomerProfileAudienceRequestItem.md

 SetAction gets a reference to the given string and assigns it to the Action field.

-### GetProfileIntegrationId

-`func (o *CustomerProfileAudienceRequestItem) GetProfileIntegrationId() string`

-GetProfileIntegrationId returns the ProfileIntegrationId field if non-nil, zero value otherwise.

-### GetProfileIntegrationIdOk

-`func (o *CustomerProfileAudienceRequestItem) GetProfileIntegrationIdOk() (string, bool)`

-GetProfileIntegrationIdOk returns a tuple with the ProfileIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasProfileIntegrationId

-`func (o *CustomerProfileAudienceRequestItem) HasProfileIntegrationId() bool`

-HasProfileIntegrationId returns a boolean if a field has been set.

-### SetProfileIntegrationId

-`func (o *CustomerProfileAudienceRequestItem) SetProfileIntegrationId(v string)`

-SetProfileIntegrationId gets a reference to the given string and assigns it to the ProfileIntegrationId field.

 ### GetAudienceId

 `func (o *CustomerProfileAudienceRequestItem) GetAudienceId() int32`